 Many L&D teams prefer to act cautiously and stick to what they know.
 If they know that their compliance classroom sessions cost $X a year, they may feel more comfortable including this same figure in their budget year in, year out.

-Take a look at our customer story with BMI Healthcare to find out how they boosted compliance by 133% while cutting training costs by £800,000 a year with Totara Learn.
+BMI Healthcare boosted compliance by 133% while cutting training costs by £800,000 a year with Totara Learn.

 Fear that it won’t be effective

-Find out how network operations centre INOC improved their compliance training management by migrating from Moodle to Totara Learn.
+INOC improved their compliance training management by migrating from Moodle to Totara Learn

 If your current compliance training programme currently comprises face-to-face sessions and nothing else, consider why that might be.
 Is there a genuine business need for this, or could your training be delivered and tracked more effectively as part of a blend?

-If you’re looking to shake up your compliance programme and are ready to take the next step, download our new compliance guide.
-This reveals how compliance training is being delivered today, organisations’ plans for the future and our take on how getting it right will give you the freedom to innovate and the freedom to save.
+Our new guide reveals how compliance training is being delivered today, organisations’ plans for the future and our take on how getting it right will give you the freedom to innovate and the freedom to save.